IRNAS/PitStop1/README.md

 In this repository you can find all the technical documentation for turtle tag enclosures, including instructions on how to assemble and use them (in folder Documentation).

+Read [an article about them and the development process](https://www.wildlabs.net/resources/case-studies/how-open-source-technologies-could-dramatically-reduce-cost-tagging-green-sea) ro get in touch with [us at Institute IRNAS](http://irnas.eu) for customization and orders.

 ![PitStop1](img/turtle-tag-enclosure.jpg)
 ![PitStop1](img/turtle-tag.jpg)